PanosK92/SpartanEngine/README.md

 - [Active] DirectX 12 Renderer (It's gonna take a while because I want to do it right, not just swap the API calls)
 - [Active] Dynamic resolution scaling.
 - [Active] Improved shadow quality.
-- [Done] Manual mipchain generation (resulted in a ~15-20% memory usage drop and an increase in texture quality).
+- [Done] Custom mipchain generation (resulted in a ~15-20% memory usage drop and an increase in texture quality).
-- [Active] SSAO.
+- [80%] SSAO.

 # Planned Features
 - Draw call batching (static & dynamic).